chrissimpkins/path/README.md

 ## Usage

-The command line executable is simply called with:
+`path` is executed with a simple command line request:

 ```text
 $ path